zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

    - [ToArrayDynamic](/linq-dynamic#linq-toarraydynamic-method)
    - [ToListDynamic](/linq-dynamic#linq-tolistdynamic-method)

-As you can see, we added the `Dynamic` suffix to every one of our methods to avoid confusion.
+As you can see, we added the `Dynamic` suffix to all our methods to avoid confusion with standard LINQ methods.

-You can use those extension methods to extend the following types:
+You can use these extension methods with the following types:

-- `IEnumerable`
+* `IEnumerable`
-- `IEnumerable<T>`
+* `IEnumerable<T>`
-- `IQueryable`
+* `IQueryable`
-- `IQueryable<T>`
+* `IQueryable<T>`

-## Conclusion
+## Summary

-In this getting started tutorial, you learned how to use LINQ Dynamic with the [WhereDynamic](/linq-dynamic#linq-wheredynamic-method) method, the [Execute](/linq-dynamic#linq-execute-method) method, and the existence of all other supported [LINQ Dynamic](/linq-dynamic) methods.
+In this getting started tutorial, you learned how to use LINQ Dynamic with the [WhereDynamic](/linq-dynamic#linq-wheredynamic-method) method, the [Execute](/linq-dynamic#linq-execute-method) method, and discovered the other supported [LINQ Dynamic](/linq-dynamic) methods available in our library.

-If you already know how to use LINQ, using LINQ Dynamic should be very straightforward as the syntax is exactly the same.
+If you already know LINQ, learning LINQ Dynamic should be very straightforward since the syntax remains almost identical.

-As we also have seen, using LINQ Dynamic is also compatible with EF Core and other ORM as under the hood, our library doesn't interpret the expression but really calls the underlying LINQ method at runtime.
+As we have also seen, LINQ Dynamic is compatible with EF Core and other ORMs.
+Under the hood, our library does not interpret queries itself.
+Instead, it creates the required lambda expressions and calls the underlying LINQ methods at runtime.

+If you are looking for a library that interprets expressions and translates them into LINQ expressions, you may prefer our other popular [System.Linq.Dynamic library](https://dynamic-linq.net/).